laurenth-personal/lightmap-switching-tool/readme.md

 - The UI of the level lightmap data is slightly nicer (not a big change)
 - Add note about scenes needing to be in the build settings scene list
 - update readme accordingly

+### Contributions :
+- Thanks to Kretin1 for his effort on shadowmask support.